What is Personal Injury?

 Does my injury qualify as a personal injury claim?

-Not every accident can be pursued.
+Only some accidents can be pursued.
 The main things personal injury lawyers are looking for with personal injury claims following an accident are:

-- If you, as an accident victim suffered physical injuries or emotional damages as a result of the incident
+• If you, as an accident victim, suffered physical injuries or emotional damages as a result of the incident

-- You received medical treatment as a result of your injuries sustained in the accident
+• You received medical treatment as a result of your injuries sustained in the accident

-- The accident in question was caused by someone else’s negligence or mal-intent
+• The accident in question was caused by someone else’s negligence or mal-intent

-- The time between the injury and when you are looking to file hasn’t exceeded the statute of limitations for your state
+• The time between the injury and when you are looking to file hasn’t exceeded the statute of limitations for your state

 Even if you believe you may be partially at fault, you should call a lawyer for a free initial consultation.